joesb/helios360/content/handbook/why/measuring-impact.md

     - content-canvas-item-left--span-3
 redirect_from:
   - /handbook/why/measuring-success/
-meta:
-  title: Understanding the impact of a Chief Delivery Officer
-  description: Key topics for measuring the CDO's effect on the business, both qualitative and quantitative
 ---

 *H*{.drop-first}aving spent some time [considering the focus for the CDO](/handbook/why/set-up-for-success/), what you need them to achieve, you also want to understand the progress being made towards those outcomes.